qemu/qemu/docs/devel/writing-monitor-commands.rst

 3. It takes an "Error \*\*" argument.
 This is required.
 Later we will see how to return errors and take additional arguments.
 The Error argument should not be touched if the command doesn't return errors
 4. We won't add the function's prototype.
-That's automatically done by the QAPI
+That's automatically done by QAPI
 5. Printing to the terminal is discouraged for QMP commands, we do it here because it's the easiest way to demonstrate a QMP command

 You're done.
-Now build qemu, run it as suggested in the "Testing" section, and then type the following QMP command::
+Now build QEMU, run it as suggested in the "Testing" section, and then type the following QMP command::

  { "execute": "hello-world" }

-Then check the terminal running qemu and look for the "Hello, world" string.
+Then check the terminal running QEMU and look for the "Hello, world" string.
 If you don't see it then something went wrong.